dwildie/cromix-emu/README.md

 * Boots from partitioned ST images

 ### UI
-The UI display the current status and activity for the 64FDC and STDC drives.
+The UI displays the current status and activity for the 64FDC and STDC drives.
 The 64FDC drives can be ejected and loaded.

 ![UI Image](emu-ui.png)